GilbertHong2/Healthy-Home/README.md

 # Healthy-Home
-Predict Healthy Home using Ensemble models
+Predict the Most Healthy Home in terms of air quality using geography and climate data of the home with Ensemble models and geography-related libararies.